9th August 2018

 “This is something we can export to the rest of the world as an exemplar of how being, and becoming a smart city can help all aspects of urban living and reduce social inequality.”

-The document outlines ten guiding principles, which Professor Tewdwr-Jones is encouraging partners to sign up to.
+Urban Foresight defined ten guiding principles for Newcastle as a smart city, which Professor Tewdwr-Jones is encouraging partners to sign up to.
 They are: